HowyY/ImageGenius/replit.md

     -   All data defined by Drizzle ORM schemas in `shared/schema.ts`
 -   **Client-Side Persistence**: **localStorage** is used for user preferences like:
     -   Style lock status
-    -   Last generated image URL
+    -   User-selected reference images for generation
-    -   Note: Template data is now stored in PostgreSQL instead of localStorage
+    -   Note: Template data and last generated image are now fetched from PostgreSQL instead of localStorage for cross-domain consistency
 -   **Reference Image Storage**: The **KIE File Upload API** is used to store reference images:
     -   Images uploaded on-demand only when used in generation
     -   Provides temporary URLs for API requests